matloff/fastStat/README.md

 makes a linear model untenable, as it would produce values outside the [0,1] range for probabilities.

-As we did in the lesson on the linear model, again let's start with the classical normal-distribution based model.
+Just as the linear model was originally inspired by multivariate distributions, the same is true for logit.
+So again let's start with the classical normal-distribution based model.
 This is known as *Fisher Linear Discriminant Analysis* (LDA).